 Genetic testing for PALB2 began after 2013, so if you were genetically tested for breast cancer before that time, you should consider testing again for PALB2.

-Sequencing.com’s DNA Report Marketplace offers a DNA analysis app called Prevent Breast Cancer.
+Sequencing.com’s Marketplace offers a DNA analysis app called Prevent Breast Cancer.
 It will provide you with a comprehensive analysis of your BRCA1, BRCA2, and PALB2 genes, as well as many other genes that are important for determining your genetic risk of breast cancer and ovarian cancer.

 The Prevent Breast Cancer app can analyze DNA data from almost any genetic test, such as genotyping or microarray genetic testing used by third-party providers like 23andMe, MyHeritage, and AncestryDNA.